Good to see you are planning to trek the Manaslu Circuit!

 Please note there is a syndicate of vehicles between Arughat and Soti Khola Section, which means there is no direct local bus between Kathmandu and Soti Khola.
 Once arriving in Arughat, you will need to switch to another local bus or local jeep for Soti Khola.
 However, private jeeps can go directly from Kathmandu to Soti Khola if they are registered with the Ministry of Transport under the tourist transport service.
 Read more about ground transport necessary for Manaslu circuit and Tsum valley trek.

 Kathmandu to Soti Khola via Arughat

-Prices will depend on which routes you are taking to Arughat, which happens to be quite a few.
-The local bus will cost in between USD 10 to USD 15 per person depending on the season.
+Prices will depend on which routes you take to Arughat, which happens to be quite a few.
+Depending on the season, the local bus will cost between USD 10 to USD 15 per person.
 Normally it is a fixed price but can go up during the peak season or festival time.
-Private jeep will cost somewhere between USD 200 to USD 250 for up to seven people.
+A private jeep will cost somewhere between USD 200 to USD 250 for up to seven people.

-Please note some jeep can fit only four people and some can fit up to nine people.
-Generally, available SUV can fit up to seven people.
+Please note that some jeeps can fit only four people, and others can fit up to nine.
+Generally, an available SUVs can fit up to seven people.
 There will be enough space on the roof rack for the backpacks.